vdaas/vald/docs/developer/style.md

 #### Struct initialization
 There are many ways to initialize structs in Golang, base on the use case we can decide which way to initialize objects in Golang.
 In Vald we use [functional option pattern](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) to initialize complex structs.
 Please read [server.go](../../../internal/servers/servers.go) and [option.go](../../../internal/servers/option.go) for the reference implementation.
-The functional options should be separated as another file to improve the readability of the source code, and the method name should be start with `With` word to differentiate with other methods.
+The functional options should be separated as another file to improve the readability of the source code, and the method name should start with `With` word to differentiate with other methods.

-Also you can use `&T{}` to initialize the struct.
-Do not use `new(T)` method to initialize the struct.
+Also, you can use `&T{}` to initialize the struct.
+Do not use the `new(T)` method to initialize the struct.

 ### Variables and Constant
 The variable and the constant should be named as:
 - Use MixedCaps
-- Global variable and constant should not use short form unless it is a common terms.
+- Global variables and constants should not use short form unless it is a common terms.
-- Private variable and contant should use short form to improve readability.
+- Private variables and contants should use the short form to improve readability.

-The variable and the constant name may lead to misunderstanding or confusion, so if the variable and constant name is different to understand, please write some comment even if it is a private member.
+The variable and the constant name may lead to misunderstanding or confusion, so if the variable and constant name are different to understand, please write some comment even if it is a private member.
 If the multiple variables and the constants have the same grouping, please use the grouping name as the prefix of the variable and constant name.

 Here is some example of the declaration of variables and constants: